 One of the poorest and least developed countries in the world, Bangladesh is currently having to cope with the influx of hundreds of thousands of Rohingya refugees from neighbouring Myanmar.

 Bangladesh is located in South Asia, it is surrounded by the mighty India to the east and west and has a shared border with Myanmar to the south.
 It is one of the poorest countries in the world.
 It is estimated that more than 49.6% of its population lives below the poverty threshold (less than $1.25 a day).
 Its population density is one of the highest in the world with 1,218 inhabitants/km².

 Despite fairly strong growth, significant inequality persists.
-Economic growth is held back by internal factors (such as corruption), recurrent natural disasters (cyclones and devastating floods) and by monsoons (five months per year).
+Economic growth is held back by internal factors such as corruption, recurrent natural disasters (cyclones and devastating floods) and by monsoons five months of the year.
 Every year, between 50% and 70% of the land is submerged under water, swallowing harvests, homes and livestock.

 Following the arrival of more than 700,000 Rohingya who have fled Myanmar since August 2017, Humanity & Inclusion has supplied assistance to more than 30,000 refugees and continues to provide emergency response, notably rehabilitation care and psychological support.